ImranDataScientist83/healthcare-covid-analysis/Large Language Model/README.md

 ## 🎯 Project Overview

 A production-ready REST API that assesses COVID-19 risk based on clinical symptoms using a rule-based clinical scoring algorithm.
-This project demonstrates **end-to-end ML system deployment** skills that top tech companies (ByteDance, TikTok, Shopee) look for.
+This project demonstrates **end-to-end ML system deployment** skills,

 ### 🔥 Key Features